 Confidentiality – our systems

 We also have secure storage facilities for all sensitive material such as DVD’s photographic material or original copies of documents.
-Our members know and fully comply with all guidelines requiring the protection of client material both in and out of Chambers. if there is any particular confidentiality issue that you would wish to discuss please do not hesitate to contact the Senior Clerk or any member our Management Committee..
+Our members know and fully comply with all guidelines requiring the protection of client material both in and out of Chambers.
+If there is any particular confidentiality issues that you would wish to discuss please do not hesitate to contact the Senior Clerk or any member our Management Committee..

 Members who prosecute have all registered for CJSM providing for the secure transmission of all data